 1. Watch videos and TV shows

-This works great for YouTube, as well.
-Want cat videos in your life?
-Ask Google Home to play some and Sunday afternoon made.
+This Google Home hack works great for YouTube, as well.
+Want more cat videos in your life?
+Ask Google to play some and Sunday afternoon made.

 2. Run your smart devices

-In addition to your TV, you can use Google Home to run hundreds of other smart devices that connect seamlessly to your network including fridges and kitchen appliances, lights, locks, slow cookers, coffee makers, sprinklers, garage door openers, smoke alarms, security systems, Nest thermostats, Ring doorbells and iRobot Roombas.
+In addition to your TV, you can use Google Home to run hundreds of other smart devices that connect seamlessly to your network including fridges and kitchen appliances, lights, locks, slow cookers, coffee makers, sprinklers, garage door openers, smoke alarms, security systems, Nest thermostats and Ring doorbells.
+Yell, “Hey Google, tell Roomba to vacuum the kitchen" and clean without even getting out of bed.

 Certain automobile manufacturers have built-in technology that connects your car directly to your network.
 When you get up on a chilly morning, all you have to do is say, “Hey Google, start my car!" to get your vehicle warmed up and ready for you.
 This is also available as an aftermarket feature.